-Step 2: The Entry Form
+Step 2: Complete The Entry Form

-ALL entrants must complete an online entry form, regardless of payment or material submission method, to be eligible for entry.
+ALL entrants must complete an online entry form in My Entries, regardless of payment method, to be eligible for entry.

 For series entries, only ONE form needs to be submitted per series.
-Please put all the titles in the “Title” field, separated by a slash between each.
-If you are entering an image as both a Single and as part of a Series, a new entry must be created with only the image you want judged.
+Write all the titles in the “Title” field, separated by a slash between each (ex.
+Title 1/Title 2/Title 3).
+If you are entering an image as both a Single and as part of a Series, a separate entry form must be created for the single and then for the series, with each entry each containing only the image(s) you want judged.

-Step 3: Review Your Credits and Entries
+Step 4: Review Your Credits & Entries

 Entry Material FAQ